Learning Meta Representations for Agents in Multi-Agent Reinforcement Learning: Details of Experiments

-We denote the default implementation architecture, where different relational graph from different attention heads is controlled by the lower-level latent variable $z$, as the option \cite{sutton1999between} architecture.
-Specifically, we apply the multi-head self-attention architecture \cite{vaswani2017attention}.
-And the head number is set as the dimension of the categorical distribution $p(z)$, and $g$ corresponds to the graph at the $z$-th head when sampling $z$.
+We now depict two variants of implementing $\phi(o,z)$ and compare them with the default implementation, which we denote as the option \citep{sutton1999between} architecture.

-The other two variants we consider for implementing $\phi(o,z)$ are the ones that are discussed in \cite{florensa2017stochastic}.
+Specifically, the variants we consider are the ones discussed in \citep{florensa2017stochastic}.
 The first variant is to concatenate $z$ to each entity of the observation decomposition $o^i = \left[o_s^i, o_1^i, \cdots, o_j^i, \cdots, o_N^i\right]$.
 The same relational representation is also adopted to generate the relational graph $g$.
 The second variant is to perform the outer product between each observation entity and $z$.
 We refer to the two variants as ``concat" and ``bilinear", respectively.

 The performance of the three implementations is evaluated in the 6-resource occupation environment.
 The number of training MGs is set to $3$, and the numbers of agents in the $3$ games are $\{6,9,12\}$.
 The results in Figure \ref{variants} show that all the three implementations can obtain agents that effectively act in all the $3$ scenarios.
 And the default option architecture achieves better performance than the other two variants.
 The possible reason is that the lower-level latent code $z$ in the option architecture can explicitly control the structural factors and can thus learn the common knowledge more quickly and better.